hwayne/learntla-v2/docs/beginner/operators.rst

 Map and Filter
 ..............

-.. todo:: connect it to sets of values
+.. todo:: Sometimes you want a more restrictive type

 Sets can be mapped and filtered.